 You can also unlock skill lines from the Thieves Guild and the Dark Brotherhood (the Assassins Guild) with the Guilds & Glory DLC megapack— well worth it if you like playing sneaky characters.

 You can mix and match armor freely in ESO, but for best results follow these general rules to begin with:

-If you are mainly wearing Light or Medium armor and find yourself too squishy, consider wearing a piece of Heavy armor on your chest instead.
+If you are mainly wearing Light or Medium armor and find yourself too squishy, consider wearing one or two pieces of Heavy armor on your chest and legs.
 That will increase your resistance to damage considerably.

 - Delve bosses drop waist and feet

 - World bosses drop head, chest, legs and weapons

 - Public dungeon bosses drop shoulders, hands and weapons (in zones without public dungeons these drop from the other sources)